mterion/courseraCleaningDataProjectW4/output/README.md

 ### Visit this website
-This website will simply guide you to append the [https:://rawcdn.githack.com/] part before the raw link found on github
+[This website](https://raw.githack.com/) will simply guide you to append the *https:://rawcdn.githack.com/* part before the raw link indicated on github